bahamas10/node-sshp/README.md

       -l, --login       the username to login as
       -q, --quiet       run ssh in quiet mode
       -p, --port        the ssh port
+      -y, --tty         allocate a pseudo-tty for the ssh session

 License
 -------